Arizona

 B. Occupational licensing standards and procedures

+Between 2018 and 2024, Arizona enacted no fewer than nine general laws regulating consideration of criminal record in the occupational licensing context.
 In April 2018, a comprehensive new occupational licensing scheme was enacted for most Arizona licensing boards, repealing the previously applicable standards for licensure in Ariz.
 Rev. Stat. § 13-904(E).
-See SB 1436.7 The law has been further amended several times, each time extending greater protections to applicants for licensure who have a criminal record.
+See SB 1436.4 The law has been further amended repeatedly since that time, each time extending greater protections to applicants for licensure who have a criminal record.
+In its most recent enactment in 2024, the law shortened the look-back period for disqualifying felony convictions from seven years to three.
+See

-Standards for disqualification As further modified in 2019 by HB 2660 and in 2021 by HB 2787, standards for disqualification are set forth in § 41-1093.04(D), and require an agency to conclude both (1) that there is an important state interest in “protecting public safety that is superior to the person’s right” to licensure; and (2) that the person was convicted within the past seven years of a felony that has not been set-aside, including any offense the agency is specifically required to consider by law, but excluding certain serious and dangerous crimes.
+Standards governing preliminary determinations: As further modified in 2019 by HB 2660, in 2021 by HB 2787, and in 2024 by SB 1367 and HB 1308, standards for disqualification set forth in § 41-1093.04(D) through (F) require an agency to conclude both (1) that there is an important state interest in “protecting public safety that is superior to the person’s right” to licensure; and (2) that the person was convicted within the past three (3) years (excluding prison time) of a felony or violent crime that has not been set-aside or sealed, including any offense the agency is specifically required to consider by law, but excluding certain serious and dangerous crimes.
 If the person is convicted of an additional disqualifying offense and the agency has yet to issue the license, the agency must rescind the determination. § 41-1093.04(G).

-Existing laws that establish standards for the issuance of licenses are variously worded, but the newer general standard will presumably prevail in case of inconsistency, if the license is not exempt.8
+Existing laws that establish standards for the issuance of licenses are variously worded, but the newer general standard will presumably prevail in case of inconsistency, if the license is not exempt.5

-Exemptions: Under the 2018 law, certain licenses are exempt from these limitations, law enforcement officers, security guards or private investigators; certifications required under the education title; statutory requirements for obtaining a fingerprint clearance card; and credentials established by an interstate compact. § 41-1093.04(H).
+Exemptions: Under the 2018 law, certain licenses are exempt from these limitations, law enforcement officers, security guards or private investigators; certifications required under the education title; statutory requirements for obtaining a fingerprint clearance card; and credentials established by an interstate compact.
+Ariz.
+Rev. Stat. § 41-1093.04(H).

 Accountability: Beginning in 2019, agencies are required to submit annual reports to the Governor and the Legislature that contain the following information for the previous year: the number of petitions received from persons with a criminal record for a preliminary determination; the number of petitions granted and denied, and the types of offenses involved in each category. § 41-1093.04(I).